-The Oracle Database Multilingual Engine (MLE) enables JavaScript execution in Oracle Database.
-In this database JavaScript environment, there exist some JavaScript modules that are available out of the box.
 This repository contains documentation and interface definitions (in the form of TypeScript declarations) for those predefined modules.
-While the documentation consists of human-readable, linked pages, the TypeScript declaration files are typically consumed by an IDE for improving auto-completion.
-This is particularly useful in a scenario where JavaScript code gets developed locally in an IDE and then deployed to the database.
+While the documentation consists of human-readable, linked pages, the TypeScript declaration files are typically consumed by an IDE.
+Developers using Oracle’s SQL Developer Extension for Visual Studio Code for example benefit from a better developer experience thanks to code-completion, and Typescript checks.

-You can install all relevant declarations of these modules plus the declarations of all global symbols (Polyglot
+You can install all relevant module declarations including the declarations of all global symbols (Polyglot

 , console